yappkahowe/artisan-complement/README.md

 ## Artisan Complement
-A list of additional Artisan commands to make working with Laravel framework more convenient.
+A list of complementary Artisan commands to make working with Laravel framework more convenient.

 ## Installation